BobbyShaftoe/auto-infra-deploy-unit-test/README.md

 *<b>Essentially most of the work will be handled by Python scripts</b>*

+### Process Flow
+/@ **Jenkins job starts** @/<br><br>
+&nbsp;&nbsp; &nbsp;&nbsp;     /@ **Terraform Stage** @/
+  - Terraform action is performed plan/apply
+  - Jenkins logs are piped/stream-redirected/logfile tailed to Kafka broker as messages
+    - some file descriptor redirection or creation of named pipe(s) may be required
+  - A Python script is also run that consumes messages in the Kafka queue
+    - Python script creates a catalogue from message information and executes tests on resource components based on what it is receiving and also writes test results out to json/junit/log and/or sends messages back into Kafka to be consumed at the other end by Jenkins

 - Run terraform from script using sh in Jenkinsfile
   - Also redirect output of that script to: